techery/janet/README.md

 ## Introduction
 Janet provides infrastructure to build flexible, scalable and resilient architecture based on actions, `RxJava`-powered pipes and services to execute those actions.
+You can learn more about our framework from this [presentation](https://speakerdeck.com/dirong/janet-build-command-based-architecture-in-reactive-manner)

 Lets walk through common flow for http request: